Considerations for Setting Up Kafka Receiver

 For SASL_SSL with PLAIN username / password authentication, the Keystore configuration in the SSL part of the Kafka receiver or delivery option can be omitted.
 If there is no requirement that the Kafka server has to trust the Stibo Systems SSL certificate, then none is needed.
 A Truststore Location / Password is required to indicate that your system trusts the Kafka Servers Certificate.

-Below is a sample config for SCRAM authentication:
+Below is a sample config for SCRAM authentication in a SaaS environment:

 All of the configuration options are taken from confluent.io documentation on how to configure SASL authentication found in this link: https://docs.confluent.io/platform/current/kafka/overview-authentication-methods.html.